1935 South American Championship

 The 1935 South American Championship was the thirteenth edition of the football tournament, held from 6–27 January 1935 in Lima, Peru, used for Argentina, Chile, Peru, and Uruguay to qualify for the 1936 Summer Olympics.
-Brazil, Bolivia and Paraguay withdrew from the tournament.
+Brazil, Bolivia and Paraguay did not join the tournament.

 There was some doubt the tournament would take place as during the 1930 FIFA World Cup, where Uruguay defeated Argentina, 4–2 in the final match, Argentina broke off football relations with their Uruguayan counterparts, claiming to have been heavily pressured, and that aggressions had been directed at them, before and during the tournament.

 Six years after the previous edition, it was decided to continue the tournament.
-The tournament itself did not have a trophy in dispute.
+This tournament is classified as Extraordinary Championship (Campeonato extraordinario in Spanish) and did not have a trophy in dispute.
+The tournament was held on the occasion of the fourth centenary of the founding of the city of Lima.